9.7 Current debates and reforms

-The Flemish Youth and Children’s Policy Plan for 2019-2024 will feature a new concept: it will focus on maximum five cross-sectoral priority challenges for youth policy per plan.
-These challenges will be chosen based on an extensive environmental analysis undertaken by the Department of Culture, Youth and Media, with key involvement from the youth sector, youth experts and researchers, representatives from other government departments, civil society organisations, and children and youngsters.
+The Flemish Youth and Children’s Policy Plan for 2020-2024 features a new concept: it focuses on maximum five cross-sectoral priority challenges for youth policy per plan.
+These challenges are chosen based on an extensive environmental analysis undertaken by the Department of Culture, Youth and Media, with key involvement from the youth sector, youth experts and researchers, representatives from other government departments, civil society organisations, and children and youngsters.
 In order to guarantee strong results and change on the ground, each challenge will be tackled by a project.
 The projects will have their own steering groups responsible for the implementation and follow-up of the specific project actions, indicators and plans.
 The aim of the new concept for the Youth and Children’s Rights Policy Plan is to promote a cross-sectoral and intergenerational approach to youth policy.

 With the Youth and Children's Rights Policy Plan 2019-2024, the Flemish Government wants to offer concrete answers to the challenges children and young people are facing today.
 It gives a strong focus on where the government wants to go with regard to youth and children's rights.
 The plan focuses on all children, youth and young adults between the ages of 0 and 30.
 In the end, five priorities have been chosen:

 - Media literacy